yodermk/can.cd/README.md

-Show us the power of your words!
+Show us the power of your words in code!
 ================================

 1. Fork thiis repository.